elmarquez/gherkin-seinterpreter/README.md

 In lieu of a formal style guide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

+## Backlog

+The following tasks are currently identified for future completion:

+ * File naming by template
+ * Updated and improved documentation with examples
+ * Fill in missing unit tests